andersen-lab/Bygul/README.md

 ## 📝 Technical Notes

 ### Parameter Handling
 Bygul acts as a wrapper.
-While most flags are passed directly to the underlying simulators, the following are managed directly by Bygul for better realism:
+While most flags are passed directly to the underlying simulators, the following are managed directly by Bygul for more realistic simulations(amplicon simulation mode only):
 - `--readcnt`: Number of reads per amplicon.
 - `--wgsim_insert_size`: Insert size for wgsim.
 - `--wgsim_read_length` / `--wgsim_error_rate`.